NoEndsNoGains/End-Of-Conflict/FRAMEWORK.md

 Not all conflicts look the same.

+- **When the conflict has multiple names:** "War" vs "Special Operation."
+"Parental dispute" vs "Mother's control issues."
+Note all names — each name reveals a position.
+This is data for Bloodhound.
+And check: which name do YOU use?
+That reveals your position too.

 - **When one party denies the conflict:** They may call it "a process," "a determination," "a boundary," or "proof of your problem."
 What they call it instead is data.
 If one party says "there is no conflict" — that itself is data.

+- **When you're fighting alone:** You see a battlefield.
+They don't.
+They decided and left.
+Your fighting is what THEY call the problem — not the issue itself.

+- **When a party has no face:** Institutions, systems, policies, internalized voices.
+Ask: Who specifically has authority?
+Who made the rule?
+Who enforces it?
+Who benefits from it staying unchanged?

+- **When both parties agree on facts but not meaning:** Same friction point, opposite interpretation.
+"Yes, you want to write" / "Yes, writing is selfish."
+"Yes, I have authority" / "Yes, but not without consulting me."
+Same map, different legends.
+Map both meanings.

+- **When one party wants recognition, the other offers process:** These cannot meet on the same level.
+Name the gap.

+- **When the conflict is internal:** All parties are you.
+Fog is thicker.
+The horizon may be drawn by an internalized other.
+You are the battlefield.

+- **When fog is heaviest:** You are inside what you're examining.
+Internal conflicts, long-standing disputes, and fights with powerful institutions all have heavier fog — because you cannot step outside to see the whole.

+- **When the horizon was drawn by someone else:** A parent whose voice you internalized, a contract you signed, a court that ruled, a system that set the frame.
+Ask: Who benefits from where the horizon sits?
+Did I accept a map before Eagle flew?

+- **When something is forbidden:** Note whose forbidden it is.
+One party's "irrelevant" is another party's "central."
+The West treats NATO's role in 2008-2014 as closed; Russia treats Ukrainian agency as non-existent.
+Both are "forbidden zones" — but for different parties.

+---

+### Eagle checks Eagle

+- Do I understand what my job is? *(Map the entire terrain — not find truth, not judge, not decide, not interpret patterns)*
+- Do I know how to do my job well? *(Fly above the whole field, not only parts I like flying over.
+See the horizon.
+Don't get lost in it.)*
+- Am I an Eagle or a Vulture? *(Vulture only circles for carcasses, hunting the other's faults, not mapping the whole)*
+- Who gave me this job?
+Who told me where the horizon ends? *(The boundaries I accept may have been drawn by someone with interests.
+Who benefits from where I was told not to fly?)*

+---

+*Eagle passes the map to Bloodhound.*

+OPERATIONAL TO STRUCTURAL

+Not all conflicts look the same.

+- **When one party denies the conflict:** They may call it "a process," "a determination," "a boundary," or "proof of your problem."
+What they call it instead is data.
+If one party says "there is no conflict" — that itself is data.

 - **When a party has no face:** Institution

+the orginal qustions:
+ What's the conflict? (the big name)
+  *(Note: The name itself may be contested.
+What you call the conflict reveals whose map you're using.)*
+- What are the friction points?
+- Who claims each friction point?
+Does the other party agree it's a friction point — or call it something else?
+(Note: they may move it up a level — "Hair isn't a conflict, it's just proof that mother is controlling")
+- Who are the parties?
+Am I a party?
+(This tells Eagle their position in the conflict)
+- What is fog? (cannot see — too heavy to move)
+- What is forbidden? (told not to fly there)
+- What is beyond the horizon? (exists, affects the field, but outside current view)